Crested serpent eagle: Behaviour and ecology

 The crested serpent eagle is a reptile eater which hunts over forests, often close to wet grassland, for snakes and lizards.
-It has also been observed to prey on birds, amphibians, mammals, fishes, termites and large earthworms.
+It has also been observed to prey on birds, large insects like grasshoppers or locusts, amphibians, mammals, fishes, termites and large earthworms.
 It is found mainly over areas with thick vegetation both on the low hills and the plains.
 This species is a resident species, but in some parts of their range they are found only in summer.

 The call is a distinctive Kluee-wip-wip with the first note being high and rising.
 They call a lot in the late mornings from their perches where they spend a lot of time and they rise on thermals in the mornings.
 In southern Taiwan, males have a larger home range than females.
 Males on average had a home range of 16.7 km2 while females used about 7 km2.
 When alarmed, they erect the crest and the head appears large and framed by the ruff.
 They will sometimes follow snakes on the ground.
 They roost in the interiors of trees with dense foliage.
 A radio-telemetric study of the species in Taiwan found that the birds spend 98% of the day perched and usually finding food in the morning hours.
 They appear to use a sit and wait foraging strategy.